ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

     page template for displaying upload result messages

 uplbas
     external name of the upload transaction in VIRTEL which specifies the target directory (HTMLBAS).
-See “Uploading pages by HTTP (secured by signon)”, page 75 for a list of upload transactions.
+See “Uploading pages by HTTP (secured by signon)” <#_V456UG_75 for a list of upload transactions.

 .. note::